microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedDirectoryObject.md

 ## Description

-This cmdlet is used to retrieve a soft deleted directory object from the directory.
+The `Get-EntraBetaDeletedDirectoryObject` cmdlet retrieves a soft deleted directory object from the directory.
 Note that soft delete for groups is currently only implemented for Unified Groups (also known as Office 365 Groups).